 Dutch world wall maps from this era are incredibly rare.
 Due to the rapid rate of discovery at the beginning of the seventeenth century "many maps soon lost their value; the owners replacing the obsolete maps with new ones.
-This development is one of the causes of the great percentage of losses which wall maps of the world suffered; they are extremely rare nowadays" (Shirley).
-The present work is only the third surviving, and second complete, example of the Teixeira/Vrient map of 1604.
+This development is one of the causes of the great percentage of losses which wall maps of the world suffered; they are extremely rare nowadays" (Schilder).
+The present work is the only surviving complete example of the Teixeira/Vrients map of 1604.
 The example in the BNF lacks the accompanying text and title.
-Schilder records five examples prior to the present map in his census of Dutch world wall maps published in Amsterdam before 1619 (MCN III, p.
-19-102):
+Schilder, in his census of Dutch world wall maps published in Amsterdam before 1619 (MCN III, pp. 19-102), records five examples printed prior to the present map.
+They are as follows:

 - 1. PLANCIUS, Petrus.
-'Nova et Exacta Terrarum Orbis Tabula Geographica ac Hydrographica'.
+Nova et Exacta Terrarum Orbis Tabula Geographica ac Hydrographica.
 Amsterdam, 1592.
 Map on 19 sheets.
-One recorded example, Collegio del Corpus Cristi in Valencia. - 2.
+One recorded example, Real Colegio Seminario del Corpus Cristi in Valencia. - 2.
 LANGREN, Hendrik van.
-'Nova et Accurata, Totius Orbis Terrarum Geographica et Hydrographica'.
+Nova et Accurata, Totius Orbis Terrarum Geographica et Hydrographica.
 [Amsterdam, c.1600].
 Map on (?)20 sheets.
-One recorded example Stadtbibliothek of Breslau, now lost due to military action during World War II. - 3.
+One recorded example, Stadtbibliothek of Breslau, lost during World War II. - 3.
 CLAESZ, Cornelis.
-[No Title] [Amsterdam, Cornelis Claesz., c.1602].
+[No Title][Amsterdam, Cornelis Claesz., c.1602].
 Map on four sheets.
 No known extant example of the first edition. - 4.
 HONDIUS, Jodocus.
-'Nova et Exacta Totius Orbis Terrarum Descriptio Geographica et Hydrographica'.
-[Amsterdam, Cornelius Claesz, 1603].
+Nova et Exacta Totius Orbis Terrarum Descriptio Geographica et Hydrographica [Amsterdam, Cornelis Claesz, 1603].
 Map on four sheets.
-No known extant example of the first edition. - 5.
+One recorded example, sold at sale MI138, Lot 12, Sotheby's, 1998, now in a private American collection. - 5.
 TEIXEIRA, Luis.
 [No Title] [Amsterdam, Joan Baptist Vrients, (?)
 1604].
 Map on nine sheets.
 No known extant example of the first edition.

-As the list shows, the present work is only the second surviving example from the first twelve years of world wall map publication in Amsterdam.
-In fact, of the seven further maps that Schilder goes on to list as published before 1619, only four are known to exist in their first edition.
+As the list shows, the present work is only the third surviving example from the first 12 years of world wall map publication in Amsterdam.
+In fact, of the seven further maps that Schilder goes on to list as published between 1604 and 1619, only four are known to exist in their first edition.